Natural deduction: First and higher-order extensions

 For propositions, we consider a third countable set P of predicates, and define atomic predicates over terms with the following formation rule:

 The first two rules of formation provide a definition of a term that is effectively the same as that defined in term algebra and model theory, although the focus of those fields of study is quite different from natural deduction.
 The third rule of formation effectively defines an atomic formula, as in first-order logic, and again in model theory.

 To these are added a pair of formation rules, defining the notation for quantified propositions; one for universal (∀) and existential (∃) quantification:

 The universal quantifier has the introduction and elimination rules:

 The existential quantifier has the introduction and elimination rules:

 In these rules, the notation [t/x] A stands for the substitution of t for every (visible) instance of x in A, avoiding capture.
 As before the superscripts on the name stand for the components that are discharged: the term a cannot occur in the conclusion of ∀I (such terms are known as eigenvariables or parameters), and the hypotheses named u and v in ∃E are localised to the second premise in a hypothetical derivation.
 Although the propositional logic of earlier sections was decidable, adding the quantifiers makes the logic undecidable.

 So far, the quantified extensions are first-order: they distinguish propositions from the kinds of objects quantified over.
 Higher-order logic takes a different approach and has only a single sort of propositions.
 The quantifiers have as the domain of quantification the very same sort of propositions, as reflected in the formation rules:

 A discussion of the introduction and elimination forms for higher-order logic is beyond the scope of this article.
 It is possible to be in-between first-order and higher-order logics.
 For example, second-order logic has two kinds of propositions, one kind quantifying over terms, and the second kind quantifying over propositions of the first kind.

-Different presentations of natural deduction

-Tree-like presentations

-Gentzen's discharging annotations used to internalise hypothetical judgments can be avoided by representing proofs as a tree of sequents Γ ⊢A instead of a tree of A true judgments.

-Sequential presentations

-Jaśkowski's representations of natural deduction led to different notations such as Fitch-style calculus (or Fitch's diagrams) or Suppes' method, of which Lemmon gave a variant called system L. Such presentation systems, which are more accurately described as tabular, include the following.